Malvan: Wildlife Sanctuary

 The Malvan Marine Wildlife Sanctuary was declared on 13 April 1987, with a core zone of 3.182 km2 and buffer zone of 25.94 km2 (total area being 29.122 km2).
 The core zone includes the Sindhudurg Fort, Padamged island and other submerged rocky structures.
 The northeastern border of the buffer zone is 50 m from the sea near Malvan port, while on the east it is a semi-circular sandy beach 500 m parallel to the shore of Malvan, in the south it is near Mandel rock, and in the west touches the Malvan rock.

-In India there are a very few places where scuba diving can be done and Malvan is one of them.
+In India, there are very few places where scuba diving can be done and Malvan is one of them.
 Due to its relatively clear sea waters, Malvan serves as a perfect spot for scuba diving (done mostly with surface oxygen supply) and snorkeling.

 Near the outer walls of Sindhudurg fort live coral and colorful marine life under the sea are visible.
 The patch of coral reef at Tarkarli in Malwan is a smaller reef and in turn part of the wider patchy Ratnagiri coral reef, all of which are the inter-tidal living corals reef.